Have you ever heard of inbound sales?

 And even if you have, do you know what it is?
 Or how to implement it within your business successfully?

 Or have you already balked at the idea of learning a new style of sales?

-But did you know this method will allow you to adapt to the new mobile browsing behaviours of potential customers?
-And that you’ll now be able to rely on marketing data to start the sales conversations?
+But did you know this method will allow you to adapt to the new mobile browsing behaviors of potential customers?
+And that you'll now be able to rely on marketing data to start the sales conversations?